 - Sources may request to preview their quotes before the story is published.
 To ensure the validity of a quote, a source may request to look over their quotes before the story has been run, to check for factual errors or misquotations.
 This does not mean that a source can refuse to have a quote published if they feel the quote makes them look less intelligent or they don’t like how it sounds.
 In no cases will a reporter send a source the completed story before publication for their approval.

 - Sources may choose to “go off the record” or be an anonymous source.
 Because of the sensitive nature of some stories, sources have the right to request to not have their name published in conjunction with some information, but they must tell the reporter they wish to not be quoted before sharing the sensitive information — this is to prevent a source from completing an interview with a reporter and then say they don’t want any of the information shared to be included in the article.
 They must clearly inform the reporter of their desire to stay off the record, at which point the reporter should contact an editor to determine a course of action.
-For more information on Mustang Daily policy regarding anonymous sources, review our policy page.
+For more information on Mustang News policy regarding anonymous sources, review our policy page.

-- Sources may also check with the Mustang Daily to see when an article in which they have been quoted will be published.
+- Sources may also check with Mustang News to see when an article in which they have been quoted will be published.
 Although some stories do not have set publication dates, an editor would be happy to take a source’s contact information and inform them when it will appear in the paper.
 If a source would like to have a copy of the article, and could not obtain one throughout campus, they may request a copy be sent to them.

 - Sources may request a correction if factual errors or misquotations are present in an article.
-If a source feels they have been misquoted, they should contact the Mustang Daily editor-in-chief immediately.
+If a source feels they have been misquoted, they should contact Mustang News editor-in-chief immediately.
 Before a correction is issued, the editor-in-chief will speak with the reporter, as well as the section editor, to determine whether the source was misquoted.
 This can generally be easily confirmed by reviewing a reporter’s notes or recordings.
 Once confirmation (or non-confirmation) has occurred, the editors will determine the following course of action.
-Although factual errors and misquotations are frowned upon at the Mustang Daily, we cannot remove papers from the stands or completely take an article offline unless the article has been proven to be patently false and/or plagiarized.
+Although factual errors and misquotations are frowned upon at Mustang News, we cannot remove papers from the stands or completely take an article offline unless the article has been proven to be patently false and/or plagiarized.

 What to expect when being interviewed: